ruben-allenstein/dockware-demoshop/README.md

 # How to install the Shop after starting containers
 1. Run composer install, to fill and index the shopware database

+# Hints & Fix

+## build-admin can not execute
+- Give correct rights for user `www-data` with running `sudo chown -R 33:33 "/var/www/.npm"`
+- `bin/build-js` should work now